nicho92/MtgDesktopCompanion/README.md

 [AUR Package](https://aur.archlinux.org/packages/mtg-desktop-companion) thanks to @LuckyTurtleDev

+# Configure JAVA

+Need to have Java >=23 installed : https://www.oracle.com/technetwork/java/javase/downloads/index.html

+and java.exe is in your PATH ( see [HOW TO](https://www.baeldung.com/java-home-on-windows-mac-os-x-linux)

 # Launch
 ```
- Need to have Java >=23 installed : https://www.oracle.com/technetwork/java/javase/downloads/index.html

- and java.exe is in your PATH ( see https://www.baeldung.com/java-home-on-windows-mac-os-x-linux )

  Download and unzip latest release at https://github.com/nicho92/MtgDesktopCompanion/releases

  go to /bin directory and launch mtg-desktop-companion.bat (for windows) or mtg-desktop-companion.sh (for unix)